teddyzetterlund/teddyzetterlund.com/content/good-reads/index.md

 ## Design & Problem-Solving

+* Are Your Lights On?, by Gerald Weinberg
 * Don't Make Me Think, by Steve Krug
 * Learning to Build, by Bob Moesta
 * Making Things Work, by Yaneer Bar-Yam